Daily Almanac for

 usage: a winged often one-seed indehiscent fruit as of the ash or elm or maple

-7. Key, Francis Scott Key, lawyer, attorney, poet
+7. Key, Francis Scott Key

 usage: United States lawyer and poet who wrote a poem after witnessing the British attack on Baltimore during the War of 1812; the poem was later set to music and entitled `The Star-Spangled Banner' (1779-1843)

-8. key, cay, Florida keys, coral reef
+8. key, cay, Florida key, coral reef

 usage: a coral reef off the southern coast of Florida